st970703/Pyramid_of_Stars/README.md

 # Pyramid of Stars
 ![Pyramid_photo_from_unsplash](./img/pyramid_from_unsplash.jpg)

-A small Qt Widgets application for generating a centered text pyramid with stars.
+A Qt Widget application for generating a centered text pyramid with stars.

 The app lets you choose a height and displays the pyramid in a monospace text area.